marius-team/marius/docs/getting_started.rst

     See :ref:`User Guide<User_Guide>` for full details on the configuration options.

-    Marius also offers ``marius_config_generator`` to generate a configuration file for the users given the basic information of dataset statistics and where the data is stored.
+    Marius also offers ``marius_config_generator`` to generate a configuration file for the users given the basic information of dataset statistics and where to store the created configuration file.
     All other configuration parameters will be set to the default value.
     Users are given the options to specify the values of certain parameters.
     The following command shows how to use ``marius_config_generator`` to generate a Marius configuration file for the same dataset mention above.
-    The generated config file is save to the same directory for storing data.
+    The generated config file is saved to the same directory for storing data.
     The value of ``embedding_size`` is changed to 512.

     ::

-        marius_config_generator -s 40943 18 141442 5000 5000 --model.embedding_size=512
+        marius_config_generator ./output_dir -s 40943 18 141442 5000 5000 --model.embedding_size=512

     See ::ref:`User Guide<User_Guide>` for full details on usage of ``marius_config_generator``.